KHZ-INTL/blog/.stversions/_posts/2018-03-26-solving-the-fd-challenge-pwnablekr~20180405-170636.markdown

 Figure 4: Source code of fd shown in vim editor- vim fd.c
 ![strings-analysis-of-fd-binary](/assets/images/fd-pwnablekr/fd-source-file-vim.png)

-###### A general understanding

-It is easier to understand if we tried to grasp what the code does in general and then the specifics.
-The code imports three headers and has 1 function named "main".
-In the main function something is read and stored from a file descriptor to a variable and it is compared with a hardcoded string "LETMEWIN".
-If the variable did equal then the flag is shown .
-If it did not, "learn about Linux file IO" message is shown.

-###### The specifics
-Now that we have an understanding of what the code does in general, let's look at what each line of code do.

-In the first three lines, 3 header are imported: stdio, stdlib and string.

-{% highlight c++ %}
-    #include <stdio.h>
-    #include <stdlib.h>
-    #include <string.h>
-{% endhighlight %}

-<a href="http://www.cplusplus.com/" target="_blank"> C++.com</a> (2017) describes them accordingly.
-The first header is <a href="http://www.cplusplus.com/reference/cstio/" target="_blank">stdio</a>, it is used to perform input/output operations using the standard input, output and error streams.
-The next header <a href="http://www.cplusplus.com/reference/csstdlib/" target="_blank">stdlib</a>, it hosts several general purpose functions such as string conversions (atoi), dynamic memory management and integer arithmetics.
-Lastly, the <a href="http://www.cplusplus.com/reference/cstring" target="_blank">string</a> header is imported for it's string manipulation functions.

-Next, an array named "buf" with a size of 32 elements is defined:

-{% highlight c++ %}
-    char buf[32];
-{% endhighlight %}

-Each elements was defined to be the type of Char.
-The Char property type is used to identify each elements as a Character type.
-A Char is one byte in size (8bits) and used to represent one character for example: "A", "!", or "{" (<a href="http://www.cplusplus.com/doc/tutorial/variables/" target="_blank">cpp.com</a>, 2017).
-To visualise an example of this please look at figure 5 below.

-On the 5th line a function named "main" is defined.
-It takes argc, argv and envp as parameters and returns an integer (a number).

 The first three lines, the includes defines what libararies to be imported for later use.
 The 4th line defines a variable called buf with a size of 32 bytes.